est_irtpro runs the IRTPRO in batch mode.

 for a model should follow the same priors:

-Column names:model, parameter, prior_dist, prior_par_1, prior_par_2
+Column names:model, parameter, prior_dist, prior_par_1, prior_par_2.

-column should match the model
+The model column should match the model argument of the

-argument's description to see the available
+function.
+See the model argument's description to see the available

 options.

-and there are already an IRTPRO analysis
+If TRUE and there are already an IRTPRO analysis

 files in the target path with the same name, these file will be